 In my time there people used to throw everything imaginable out the windows into the pits, particularly at the end of the school year.
 If you were very unlucky and lived on the transient fourth floor for students and your room faced the pit, you were subject to rats, massive roaches and reputed dead bodies mixed in the trash.

-As a resident that first end of summer night, it became wildly apparent that hundreds of young artists and creators were now suddenly your very close neighbors.
-It was excitement the boring hollow suburbs could never provide for me.
-This included people whose created sculpture, paintings, music, film, comics and writing.
+As a resident of that first end of summer night, it became wildly apparent that hundreds of young artists and creators were now suddenly your very close neighbors.
+It was an excitement the boring hollow suburbs could never provide for me.
+This included people who created sculpture, paintings, music, film, comics and writing.
 These passions crossed over and were a strong influence day to day.
 It was all doing and fearless nervous action.
 There was something profound at the possibilities of that community and being eighteen or nineteen.
-Also there was the pure energy of late 80s NYC shadowed with the epidemic of crack and the early days of AIDS.
+Also there was the pure energy of late 80s NYC shadowed with the epidemic of crack and the days of AIDS in the background.

 There were a series of jumpers from the higher floors who were always supposedly confused hostellers from foreign lands.
 On some occasions a body would hit a flagpole on the way down and bounce around before landing on the sidewalk.

-There was also a large pear shaped guy named Elmo who used to waddle around all floor in circuits stepping over high students in the hallways to check the security keys in every corner every twelve hours.
+There was also a large pear shaped guy named Elmo who used to waddle around all the floors in circuits stepping over inebriated students in the hallways to check the security keys in every corner every twelve hours.
 I wrote a song about him.

 We explored the structure of the place from top to bottom; from the roof to the sub-basement which was 4 spooky floors down.
 Our curiosity was infectious.
 Hopefully some of these pictures and videos are evidence of that 30s industrial strangeness.
 Inexplicably broken and decaying sub machines and valves in the bowels serving some larger infernal machine.